-Callen-Lorde offers many resources to our TGNC clients and staff including pronoun stickers accessible at every front desk.
+Callen-Lorde offers many resources to our TGNB clients and staff including pronoun stickers accessible at every front desk.
 Check out our video highlighting the Pronouns Matter campaign and see how the use of a person’s correct pronoun can lead to a more welcoming, safe and respectful atmosphere for everyone.

 Developed by a panel of internal experts along with fellow peers and leaders in the fields of Transgender health, Callen-Lorde’s Transgender Health Hormone Protocols details the guidelines for the provision of hormone therapy.
 Targeted to educational organizations as well as medical and mental health providers, the protocols outline the process, benefits and risks of hormone therapy, as well as consent forms and other useful resources.

 Correcting your NY, NJ and Federal Identity Documents: A Quick Guide…

 This guide was designed to help you make changes to your gender markers (the “M” or “F” sex designation) on your identity documents (photo IDs, Birth Certificates, Social Security Card, etc.).
 You will need a legal name change to correct your name on any of these documents.
 For information on how to change your name, please find instructions here: NYC Residents, NYS Residents, NJ Residents, and CT Residents.

 Medical Emergency Planning Tips for Transgender and Gender Non-Conforming People

 If you are transgender and/or gender non-conforming, it’s important to plan for unforeseen medical emergencies.
 Here is a list of helpful tips you can use if you need to go to the Emergency Room.